Santa Maria Physical Child Custody Lawyer

-divorce can come disputes over custody of a child or children.
-Where legal custody
+disputes over custody of a child or children.
+Where legal custody refers

-refers to the right to make important decision for the child, physical
+to the right to make an important decision for the child, physical custody

-custody is independent and refers to which parent the child spends their
+is independent and refers to which parent the child spends their time

-For 28+ years, clients have been turning to us when experiencing a divorce
+30+ years, clients have been turning to us when experiencing a divorce because

-because we have a proven track record of obtaining desired results for
+Attorney Morgan Holland has a proven track record of obtaining desired results for past clients.
+The

 Law Offices of R. Morgan Holland, L.C. provides clients with high-quality and reliable legal advice that is tailored

 to each client’s unique situation.
 We can give you the counsel and